Poultry Litter Treatment

 How does PLT affect the litter pH?

 If applied prior to pre-heat, early activation of the project may result in reduced product longevity.
 Therefore, an application rate of 150-200 lbs./1,000 sq. ft. is recommended.
+Application timing will affect the longevity and recommended application rate for ALL litter amendments.

 I don’t smell much ammonia.
 Can I cut my PLT rate?